tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 {% include random_ad.html %}

-Let's dive deep into how to use the schema properties to document the `responses` object.
+Let's dive deeply into how to use the schema properties to document the `responses` object.
 We will also store this content in `components` so that it can be re-used in other parts of the specification document.
-If you recall in the previous step ([OpenAPI tutorial Step 4: The paths object](pubapis_openapi_step4_paths_object.html), the `responses` object for the `weather` endpoint looked like this:
+If you recall in the previous step ([OpenAPI tutorial Step 4: The paths object](pubapis_openapi_step4_paths_object.html)), the `responses` object for the `weather` endpoint looked like this:

 ```yaml
 paths: